 Check that it’s OK with your baby’s doctor first.
 Avoid using perfume or scented deodorant because these can interfere with your baby getting to know your smell.

-Doing things in a similar way each time helps your baby recognise that you’re the special consistent person in her day.
+Doing things in a similar way helps your baby recognise that you’re the special, consistent person in their day.
 For example, saying or doing the same thing each time you’re about to do kangaroo care gives your baby the cue that something pleasant is about to happen.
-She’ll start to feel secure about you and your way of being with her.
+They’ll start to feel secure about you and your way of being with them.

-Your baby’s care team will show you how to help care for your baby.
-You can help wash your baby’s face, change nappies or reposition your baby.
-Through caring for your baby, you’ll start to feel a part of your baby’s life, and he’ll learn to recognise you.
-You’ll also learn how to handle your baby in the ways he likes best.
+Your baby’s care team will show you how to care for your baby.
+You can help to wash your baby’s face, change nappies or reposition your baby.
+Through caring for your baby, you’ll start to feel a part of your baby’s life, and they’ll learn to recognise you.
+You’ll also learn how to handle your baby in the ways they like best.

-If you have a premature baby in the NICU, it can be stressful for you.
-It’s also normal to feel a lot of different emotions.
+If you have a baby in the NICU, it can be stressful for you.
+It’s OK to feel many different emotions.
 Looking after yourself in the NICU and accepting your feelings is good for your wellbeing.
 And when you’re well, you’ll be better able to care for and bond with your baby.

 Repeated human contact through touch, cuddling, talking, singing and facial expressions will help your baby’s brain to develop.
-These actions make the brain produce chemicals and hormones that make a baby grow emotionally and physically.
+This also makes your baby’s brain produce chemicals and hormones that help your baby grow emotionally and physically.